Test Instrument Measurement and Automation Software

 fee for the continuation of support and software updates.
 The first year Maintenance is included with the purchase of software controlled products from Huntron or a

 Huntron authorized source.
-After the first year, the annual Maintenance fee must be paid to obtain access to software updates, upgrades and support.
+After the first year, the annual Maintenance fee must be paid to obtain access to software updates.
 The Huntron

 Workstation software will automatically prompt you when the current Maintenance is about to expire or has expired.
 Huntron Workstation will continue to function